-GOLDBURY: Well, what do you think of our first meeting of the Utopia, Limited Board of Directors?
+Well, what do you think of our first meeting of the Utopia, Limited Board of Directors?

-SIR BAILEY: My dear Goldbury, it was marvelous and redounds infinitely to your credit.
+My dear Goldbury, it was marvelous and redounds infinitely to your credit.

-GOLDBURY: One or two judicious innovations, I think?
-SIR BAILEY: Indeed!
+One or two judicious innovations, I think?

+Indeed!
 Wouldn't it be capital if it all worked this way in England?

-GOLDBURY: Are you saying that it doesn't?
+Are you saying that it doesn't?
 (Both laugh)

-SIR BAILEY: By the way, old fellow, what do you think of the King's younger daughters?
-Pretty little maids, but timid.
+By the way, old fellow, what do you think of the Princesses Katherine and Natasha?
+Aren't they charming?